David Erskine, 2nd Baron Erskine

-Background and education
+He served as Member of Parliament for Portsmouth in 1806 before being appointed Minister to the United States.
+Erskine was recalled in 1809 due to his resolution of the Chesapeake-Leopard Affair and remained out of favor until 1824 when he inherited his father's title.
+He later served as Minister to Stuttgart and Munich before retiring in 1843.
+Erskine married three times, with his first wife, Frances Cadwalader, bearing twelve children.
+He died in 1855 and was succeeded by his eldest son, Thomas.

+Early life

-A member of Clan Erskine, Erskine was the eldest son of Thomas Erskine, 1st Baron Erskine, fourth son of Henry Erskine, 10th Earl of Buchan.
-His mother was Frances, daughter of Daniel Moore.
+Erskine was born on 12 August 1776 into Clan Erskine.
+He was the eldest son of Thomas Erskine, 1st Baron Erskine (himself a fourth son of Henry Erskine, 10th Earl of Buchan) and the former Frances Moore (a daughter of Daniel Moore).

 He was educated at Winchester and Trinity College, Cambridge, matriculating in 1796.
 He was called to the Bar of Lincoln's Inn in 1802.

-Political and diplomatic career
+Career

 Erskine did not practise law; instead he was elected as Member of Parliament for Portsmouth in 1806, in place of his father, who was appointed Lord Chancellor.
 At the request of Erskine's father to Charles James Fox, then Foreign Secretary, he was appointed Minister to the United States later that year.

 In 1809, Erskine was recalled by the Foreign Secretary, George Canning, for having offered the withdrawal of the Orders in Council of 1807 against the Americans and his resolution of the Chesapeake-Leopard Affair.
+British historian Paul Langford looks at the decisions by the British government in 1809:

-He thus remained out of favour and unemployed until 1824, when he inherited his father's title and was appointed Minister to Stuttgart.
+Erskine remained out of favour and unemployed until 1824, when he inherited his father's title and was appointed Minister to Stuttgart.
 He subsequently transferred to Munich in 1828.
 He retired in 1843.

-British historian Paul Langford looks at the decisions by the British government in 1809:

-Family
+Personal life

 Lord Erskine had lived in the United States prior to his appointment as Minister to Washington.
-In 1799, he married as his first wife Frances Cadwalader, daughter of John Cadwalader, a general during the American Revolutionary War.
+In 1799, he married as his first wife Frances Cadwalader (1781–1843), daughter of John Cadwalader, a general during the American Revolutionary War.
 She was the great granddaughter of Judge William Moore, of Moore's Hall, Pennsylvania, whose niece married Lord Erskine's father, and hence Lord Erskine and his wife were cousins.
 A portrait of Lady Erskine was considered one of Gilbert Stuart's masterpieces.
 They had twelve children: